adobe-research/audio-retargeting/README.md

 (You may see errors `RuntimeError: The WebAgg backend requires Tornado.` and/or `UserWarning: error getting fonts from fc-list`.
 These can be safely ignored.)

 The resulting executable is`dist/retarget`.
-It can be run by anyone with a similar platform to the one you build it on, without needing to perform any of the installation steps listed above.
+It has all the necessary libraries and python environment encapsulated in it -- so it can be run by anyone with a similar platform to the one you build it on, without needing to perform any of the installation steps listed above.

     	$ dist/retarget --help
 	    ...